 Shikoku | Kochi |

-✅ Note: Even within these prefectures, Uber Taxi may only be available in selected areas.
+✅ Even within these prefectures, Uber Taxi may only be available in certain neighborhoods.

 Why Uber feels different in Japan